Legal Practica & Externships

 Western Legal Resources Center: Through this practicum, students work for the Western Legal Resources Center, a Portland based non-profit organization that represents private individuals and businesses in a variety of natural resources matters.

-During an environmental externship, second- and third-year J.D. students can earn academic credit by working for a law firm, government agency, legislative body, or public interest organization, jointly supervised by a practitioner and a faculty member.
+During an environmental externship, students can earn academic credit by working for a law firm, government agency, legislative body, or public interest organization.
 Placement opportunities exist across the country and throughout the world.
 Through the practical experience gained and contacts developed during the externship, many externs receive valuable leads for postgraduate employment.

 Our reputation as one of the country’s preeminent environmental law school and our network of more than 1,000 successful practitioners in the field provide our students with access to an international job market.